The source of the cosmic-ray excess in the Centaurus region -- constraints on possible candidates, mass composition and cosmic magnetic fields: Simulation setup

-For the signal part, a mass composition is selected.
-We test different possibilities: either a single element (protons, helium, nitrogen, silicon, or iron); or the same mixed composition model as for the background.
-The energy spectrum of the source is not known from current data, but it is expected to be harder than the background one due to the proximity of the source candidates~\cite{the_pierre_auger_collaboration_a_aab_et_al_features_2020}.
-The current best available constraint comes from the evolution of the number of excess events in the hotspot region, that follows a power-law $\propto E^{-2.63}$~\cite{the_pierre_auger_collaboration_flux_2024}.
-But, naturally not all source events have to be inside that region considering magnetic field deflections, so there is some uncertainty involved with this parameterization that will be discussed below.
-Drawing energies from that power-law leads to the spectra displayed in Fig.~\ref{fig:spec} (\textit{middle and right}).
+If the source only contributes a subdominant part of the whole UHECR flux, the overall mass composition is determined by the background events and the source mass composition is not constrained well by measured data (as long as no directionally-dependent mass composition measurements in the Centaurus region become available), see Fig.~\ref{fig:comp2}.
+Thus, we test different possibilities for the source mass composition: either a single element (protons, helium, nitrogen, silicon, or iron); or the same mixed composition model as for the background.
+The energy spectrum of the source events at Earth is also not well constrained by current data.
+From propagation energy losses that have a larger impact on the further away background sources, it is generally expected that the source spectrum at Earth is harder than the background one due to the proximity of the source candidates~\cite{the_pierre_auger_collaboration_a_aab_et_al_features_2020}.
+The current best available indication comes from the evolution of the number of excess events in the excess region, that follows a power-law $\propto E^{-2.63}$~\cite{the_pierre_auger_collaboration_flux_2024}.
+But, naturally not all source events have to be inside that region considering magnetic field deflections.
+Additionally, it becomes problematic to draw source energies from this parameterization when the relative flux contribution of the source becomes large.
+That is because the parameterized excess region spectrum is harder than the Auger spectrum and does not have a cutoff, so that the simulated spectrum does not reproduce the Auger one anymore when too many energies are drawn from the excess parameterization.
+Thus, we simply draw the energies of the source from the measured Auger spectrum as well.
+Note that the chosen source spectrum has only minor effects on the conclusions of this work as discussed below.
+Three example simulated spectra are displayed in Fig.~\ref{fig:spec}.

 For drawing the arrival directions of the events, we consider the effect of the GMF and EGMF.
-First, the distribution of arriving particles at the edge of the Milky Way is approximated using a Fisher distribution centered on the source direction to mimic the effect of a turbulent EGMF~\cite{Achterberg:1999vr}:
+First, the distribution of arriving particles at the edge of the Milky Way is approximated using a Fisher distribution centered on the source direction to mimic the effect of a turbulent EGMF~\cite{Achterberg:1999vr, Harari_2016}: